crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 ## Wrap up

-The workflow represented in this tutorial is a simple way to import Parquet files to CrateDB by transforming them into a .csv file.
+The workflow represented in this tutorial is a simple way to import Parquet files to CrateDB by transforming them into a CSV file.
 As previously mentioned, there are other approaches out there, we encourage you to try them out.

-If you want to continue to explore CrateDB use cases with Airflow, have a look [here](https://community.cratedb.com/t/overview-of-cratedb-integration-tutorials/1015).
+If you want to continue to explore how CrateDB can be used with Airflow, you can check other tutorials related to that topic {ref}`here <airflow-tutorials>`.